mymoomin/RSStoWebhook/design/overview-and-goals.md

   - Possibly use `ContextVar`s to track which comic is being checked at any point?
 This might require re-architecturing to put checking each comic in one async task
   - Possibly start adding JSON metadata to log messages to help Logtail understand things better, maybe even enabling a dashboard with alerts for certain events (questionable)
 - Actually work on integrating things into Discord.
+  - Work out what how to do this technically
+    - Could use AWS Lambdas somehow, but I think some of the options need a bot token, which some people say makes serverless annoying
+    - Could use a web framework, like FastAPI or the stdlib `http.server`, directly.
+This is probably making more work for myself for no reason.
+It would also mean keeping the Heroku dyno running at all times even though it'll only get used once every few days, which feels bad on some level
+    - Could just use discord.py.
+This is the natural option, but it feels wrong to me to pull in a whole framework just for a few commands that shouldn't be too much work to implement manually.
+This is the kind of thing people say before creating far too much work for themselves for no reason, so I'm a little hesitant to believe it.
+Probably I can start off with discord.py, then change if problems occur.
   - Users should be able to:
     - Propose new comics
     - Subscribe and unsubscribe from comics